Related Churches within the area and contact information from external sources such as Crockfords can be found below.

 This ancient church is situated at the heart of the small town of Malpas.
 It is a fine example of medieval architecture and has witnessed to the truths of the Christian faith for over 1,000 years.
 The present building mainly dates from the middle of the fifteenth-century.

-The church is very much involved in the life of the town and wider community, and has particularly strong links with the local junior school where the incumbent is Chair of Governors.
+The church is very much involved in the life of the town and wider community, and has particularly strong links with the local primary schools.

 Worship at St Oswald’s is focused on the Eucharist; thought-through liturgy is valued and finds expression in the Book of Common Prayer and Common Worship.
-Over the past couple of years we have developed a very fine choral tradition as an integral part of the worship we offer.
+Along side our regular services here are family services and community and civic services.

 -